Idalys Ortiz: 2016 Summer Olympics

 At the 2016 Olympics, Ortiz completed her medal collection, winning a silver medal.
 She beat Kseniya Chibisova with a tawara-gaeshi, then Kim Min-Jeong with a yoko-shiho-gatame.
 In the semifinal she beat Kanae Yamabe with a uki-goshi before losing the final to Émilie Andéol.
 She finished the season ranked world number one, having won 5 IJF events along with her Olympic silver.

 She won the bronze medal in the 2017 World Openweight Championships, beating Romane Dicko with a shime-waza.

 In 2018, she won her first IJF title since 2016.
 She was also part of the Cuba team that won 5 gold medals at the 2018 Pan American Championships.

-Ortiz credits her success to hard training, 7 hours a day, and a regime that involves training against men, because of the few women in her weight category.
+Ortiz credits her success to hard training, 7 hours a day, and a regime that involves training against men because of the few women in her weight category.

+2024, Flag bearer at París 2024

+On 3 July 2024, Ortiz and Greco-Roman wrestler Mijaín López were named as the Cuban flag bearers for the París 2024 Olympic Games opening ceremony.